ACM40960/project-tejarbhat/README.md

 ### GUI : Predicting the Image

 At the very end of the notebook, GUI will automatically run for testing, here you can upload a meme image from your local server/desktop and check the accuracy.
-You can download the dataset from [here](www.sanjay.ie/aditya/BACKUP.zip)
+You can download the dataset from the repository.

 <img src="http://sanjay.ie/aditya/GUI.gif" height="400"/>